-THE RELATIONSHIP BETWEEN APHRIA'S DISCLOSURES AND THE PRICE OF APHRIA'S SECURITIES

-139. The price of Aphria's securities was directly affected during the Class Period by the issuance of the Impugned Documents containing the misrepresentations as particularized herein.
+THE RELATIONSHIP BETWEEN APHRIA'S DISCLOSURES AND THE PRICE OF APHRIA'S SECURITIES damages when the misrepresentations were publicly corrected causing the Aphria share price to fall precipitously.
+The price of Aphria's securities was directly affected during the Class Period by the issuance of the Impugned Documents containing the misrepresentations as particularized herein.
 The Defendants were aware at all material times of the effect of Aphria's disclosure documents upon the price of its securities.

+139. Aphria's share price was directly affected by the disclosures in the Impugned Documents including the material misrepresentations contained therein.
+The misrepresentations substantially inflated the price of Aphria shares during the Class Period.
+Class Members suffered substantial
-140. The Impugned Documents were filed, among other places, with SEDAR, the TSX, EDGAR and the NYSE, and thereby became immediately available to, and were reproduced for inspection by, the Class Members, other members of the investing public, financial analysts and the financial press.

-141. Aphria regularly communicated with the public investors and financial analysts via established market communication mechanisms, including through regular disseminations of their disclosure documents, including press releases on newswire services in Canada, the United States and elsewhere.
-Each time Aphria communicated that new material information about Aphria's financial results or transactions entered into by Aphria to the public, the price of Aphria's common shares was directly affected.

-142. Aphria was the subject of analysts' reports that incorporated certain of the information contained in the disclosure documents, with the effect that any recommendations to purchase Aphria's common shares in such reports during the Class Period were based, in whole or in part, upon that information.

-143. Aphria's securities were and are traded, among other places, on the TSX and NYSE, which are efficient and automated markets.
+- 140. The Impugned Documents were publicly filed by Aphria and were made available to Class Members, other shareholders and market analysts.
+The Impugned Documents were filed, among other places, with SEDAR, the TSX, EDGAR and the NYSE, and thereby became immediately available to, and were reproduced for inspection by, the Class Members, other members of the investing public, financial analysts and the financial press. - 141.
+Aphria regularly communicated with the public investors and financial analysts via established market communication mechanisms, including through regular disseminations of their disclosure documents, including press releases on newswire services in Canada, the United States and elsewhere.
+Each time Aphria communicated that new material information about Aphria's financial results or transactions entered into by Aphria to the public, the price of Aphria's common shares was directly affected. - 142.
+Aphria was the subject of analysts' reports that incorporated certain of the information contained in the disclosure documents, with the effect that any recommendations to purchase Aphria's common shares in such reports during the Class Period were based, in whole or in part, upon that information. - 143.
+Aphria's securities were and are traded, among other places, on the TSX and NYSE, which are efficient and automated markets.
 The price at which Aphria's securities traded promptly incorporated material information from Aphria's disclosure documents about Aphria's business and affairs, including the misrepresentations alleged herein, which was disseminated to the public through the documents referred to above and distributed by Aphria, as well as by other means.